 It was during Lord Plumb’s presidency that the enlarged Bureau of the European Parliament introduced the Sakharov Prize in order to reward and honour individuals or groups who have displayed particular courage in defending human rights and fundamental freedoms or freedom of speech.

-In 1989, the European Parliament awareded the Sakharov Prize to Czechoslovak politician and father of the Prague Spring liberation movement Alexander Dubček.
+In 1989, the European Parliament awarded the Sakharov Prize to Czechoslovak politician and father of the Prague Spring liberation movement Alexander Dubček.

 “To the ongoing dialogue which has been taking place among the peoples of western Europe since 1950 has now been added a torrent of renewal and revolutionary change in other European countries.
 History, in its onward flow, nonetheless leaves on the present the indelible stamp of all truly enduring truths.”